 The capacity to balance diminishes with age.
 Falling can be devastating for older students both physically and mentally.
 It is important to continuously work on maintaining or developing the ability to balance.

 This is more about the ability to perform daily tasks with minimum discomfort than the ability to put a foot behind the head.
-My students simply want to be able to get down on the floor to play with the grand kids, wake up in the morning without feeling stiff and reaching up without an ache in the shoulder.
+My students simply want to be able to get down on the floor to play with the grandkids, wake up in the morning without feeling stiff and reaching up without an ache in the shoulder.

 Synchronising breath and movement

-Staying connected to the breath whilst practicing and following the way the spine functions during the process of breathing allows students to understand their bodies.
+Staying connected to the breath whilst practising and following the way the spine functions during the process of breathing allows students to understand their bodies.
 The expansion of the body during inhalation and lengthening during exhalation, originating from the spine is the basis of my teaching.

-I know from working with older students that most will benefit from longer warm ups, slower pace, simpler poses and some predictability in sequencing.
+I know from working with older students that most will benefit from longer warm-ups, slower pace, simpler poses and some predictability in sequencing.
 My students prefer to start on their back, do some breathing work at the end, have longer relaxation and minimal sitting on the floor.

 Some students prefer to work seated on a chair and using the chair for support.
 It is important to understand the individual needs and limitations and develop a practice that works.
 It is important for older students to communicate their needs to the teacher and inform them if something is causing them discomfort or pain.
 A well trained and a Yoga Australia registered teacher will be able to develop a class with the appropriate variations for older students.
 Shyamala Benakovic is CEO of Yoga Australia and a qualified Yoga teacher.